hm-ysjiang/BillIsAGarbage/README.md

 After the local server is started, you can connect to ```127.0.0.1:<port>``` using a Web Browser

 OR, run our hosted version: http://billisagarbage.nctu.me/

+Do NOTE that the hosted version will be the latest stable commit, if you want to try the newest things you'll have to run it yourself.

 #
 # License